EVMS - Hofheimer Hall Outpatient Training Clinic

 - outpatient medication management and consultations

 A secondary goal of the Outpatient Clinic is to provide high-quality, comprehensive mental health treatment to indigent or inadequately insured individuals residing in the Southside Tidewater community who seek mental health services.
-A sliding fee scale is utilized to determine fees for services rendered.
+Patients seen in the OTC are not charged.

 Clinical psychology interns typically carry a caseload of two to three psychotherapy clients with a minimum of one hour of clinical supervision.
 Selection of the clinical supervisor and corresponding treatment orientation and type of patient population is done at the beginning of the training year in consultation between director or associate director of the internship and the intern.
 This is based upon interns' prior graduate training and current training needs.
 Interns have the responsibility of maintaining a complete medical record for each patient in their caseload that includes a diagnostic assessment, progress notes, and a discharge summary, and are encouraged to perform psychological assessment when indicated.
 Outpatient treatment cases usually involve higher-functioning patients who may be seen on a short-term or longer-term basis, depending on the type of training model desired.
 Supervision is provided by licensed professionals from the EVMS full-time or community faculty (see Supervision - Core Supervisors and Faculty for more information).
 See Appendix 1 for the Policy and Procedure Manual for the Hofheimer Hall Outpatient Training Clinic.